Holiday homes, villas and chateaux in the Cote d'Azur

 ££-£££ | see holiday villas on offer near Hyeres

 For many, the area around Hyères and Toulon isn’t really considered part of the French Riviera anymore.
-Nonetheless, the area offers fabulous sandy beaches and azure waters – often at much better prices.
-If you like island hopping this is also the place to be, off the coast of Hyères and La Lavandou is the easily accessible Ile de Porquerolles.
-With some lovely long coves of fine white sand, you can also opt to do some adventuring to find a cove of white sand just for yourself!
+Nonetheless, the area offers fabulous sandy beaches and azure waters – often at much more affordable prices.
+If you like island hopping, this is the place to be as off the coast of Hyères and La Lavandou is the easily accessible Ile de Porquerolles.
+With some lovely long coves of fine white sand, you can also opt to do some adventuring and search for a cove of white sand just for yourself!